tunnellm/FastSSAI3.jl/README.md

 # FastSSAI3.jl

-A high-performance Julia implementation of the SSAI3 (Sparse Symmetric Approximate Inverse) preconditioner.
+A high-performance Julia implementation of the SSAI3 (Symmetric Sparse Approximate Inverse) preconditioner.

 ## Overview